renovatebot/renovate/docs/usage/configuration-options.md

 e.g. if you are on webpack@v1 currently then default behavior is a PR for upgrading to webpack@v3 and not for webpack@v2.
 If this setting is true then you would get one PR for webpack@v2 and one for webpack@v3.

+## shouldUseForcePush

+Configure this to `false` to change branch push behavior from using force push to deleting the branch (if it exists) and repushing.
+This is generally reserved for environments where force push has been disabled.
+This will cause open pull requests for the deleted branch to be closed.

 ## stabilityDays

 If this is configured to a non-zero value, and an update has a release date/timestamp available, then Renovate will check if the configured "stability days" have elapsed.